angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 of it as a glorified :card[Careful Study].
-If you find yourself with a hand of too many lands, or an abundance of protection in a matchup where it's not needed, you can just cast Ideas Unbound to spend the turn drawing some extra gas and discarding the uneeded cards.
+If you find yourself with a hand of too many lands, or an abundance of protection in a matchup where it's not needed, you can just cast Ideas Unbound to spend the turn drawing some extra gas and discarding the unneeded cards.

 The other option is more of a late game tactic whereby you use it effectively as an :card[Ancestral Recall].
 If you are low on cards, close to having a winning